pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

     :width: 30%
     :class: right-image

-How do we tell if a player has beat the high score?
-How can we tell if he has run out of lives?
-How can we tell if she has the key required to open the locked door?
+So far we've learned to create expressions, use variables, and make our own functions.

+Our next step is to learn how to write code that will only run based on a certain condition.
+For example, we may want to draw "Game Over" text on the screen--but only if the player has run out of lives.

-What we need is the ``if`` statement.
-The ``if`` statement is also known as a *conditional statement*.
+To do this we need to learn how to use an ``if`` statement.
+The ``if`` statement is also known as a
+*conditional statement*.
 (You can use the term "conditional statement" when you want to impress everyone how smart you are.)
-The if statement allows a computer to make a decision.
+The ``if`` statement allows a computer to make a decision.
 Is it hot outside?
 Has the spaceship reached the edge of the screen?
 Has too much money been withdrawn from the account?
-A program can test for these conditions with the ``if`` statement.
+A program can decide which block of code to run based on this statement.

 Basic Comparisons
 -----------------